Teacher: Enthusiasm

 It has been found that teachers who showed enthusiasm towards the course materials and students can create a positive learning experience.
 These teachers do not teach by rote but attempt to invigorate their teaching of the course materials every day.
 Teachers who cover the same curriculum repeatedly may find it challenging to maintain their enthusiasm, lest their boredom with the content bore their students in turn.
-Enthusiastic teachers are rated higher by their students than teachers who didn't show much enthusiasm for the course materials.
+Enthusiastic teachers are rated higher by their students than teachers who did not show much enthusiasm for the course materials.

 Teachers that exhibit enthusiasm are more likely to have engaged, interested and energetic students who are curious about learning the subject matter.
 Recent research has found a correlation between teacher enthusiasm and students' intrinsic motivation to learn and vitality in the classroom.
 Controlled, experimental studies exploring intrinsic motivation of college students has shown that nonverbal expressions of enthusiasm, such as demonstrative gesturing, dramatic movements which are varied, and emotional facial expressions, result in college students reporting higher levels of intrinsic motivation to learn.
 But even while a teacher's enthusiasm has been shown to improve motivation and increase task engagement, it does not necessarily improve learning outcomes or memory for the material.

 There are various mechanisms by which teacher enthusiasm may facilitate higher levels of intrinsic motivation.

 Teacher enthusiasm may contribute to a classroom atmosphere of energy and enthusiasm which feeds student interest and excitement in learning the subject matter.
 Enthusiastic teachers may also lead to students becoming more self-determined in their own learning process.
 The concept of mere exposure indicates that the teacher's enthusiasm may contribute to the student's expectations about intrinsic motivation in the context of learning.
 Also, enthusiasm may act as a "motivational embellishment", increasing a student's interest by the variety, novelty, and surprise of the enthusiastic teacher's presentation of the material.
 Finally, the concept of emotional contagion may also apply: students may become more intrinsically motivated by catching onto the enthusiasm and energy of the teacher.